Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Modify the `offer-slots.json` that you prepared in [Step 3](/developers/cli_guides/providers_offers#offer-requirements) and then run the [**offers update-slot**](/developers/cli_commands/offers/slots/update-slot) SPCTL command.

+### Creating additional offers

+To create a new offer in addition to an existing one on the same provider, you will need to go through most of the process once again.

+1. Rename or otherwise save the `<offerType>-execution-controller` folder.
+The newly created offer will overwrite the `.env` file and you might still need it to manage the Execution Controllers for your previous offers.
+2. Go through Steps 2-6.
+And as always, keep an eye on Step 7.

+If for some reason you will need to re-create an EC order, use the appropriate `.env` for that offer.
+As a rule, each of your offers should have its own EC order.
+Technically, a single EC order can support multiple offers, but it's better to separate to avoid conflicts.

 ### Enabling content-download of offer

 <Highlight color="red">как активировать возможность скачивая оффера?</Highlight>

 ### Enabling / Disabling offers

+If you no longer want to provide products and services on Super Protocol, please disable your offer using the [offers disable](/developers/cli_commands/offers/offers/disable) SPCTL command.
+This will not delete your offer, just make it unavailable to order.
+Similarly, if you want to reinstate it back to active status, use the [offers enable](/developers/cli_commands/offers/offers/enable) command.

 ### Orders marked Inactive

 ### How to troubleshoot